 Access California (AccessCal)

 AccessCal is a culturally and linguistically sensitive nonprofit health and human services organization.
-We provide economic and social resources to local Arab- and Muslim-Americans, refugees, and immigrants, yet we are nonsectarian, serving families and individuals of any faith or ethnicity.
+They provide economic and social resources to local Arab- and Muslim-Americans, refugees, and immigrants, yet they are nonsectarian, serving families and individuals of any faith or ethnicity.
 Since 1998, AccessCal has been offering a wide variety of social and economic services.